 SLOGAN: a phrase used repeatedly, as in advertising or promotion.
 It is most effective when memorable.

 SPOT COLOR: a color assigned to a graphic or text, can be a PMS color or a standard color.

 STOCK: paper used for a project.
 Comes in different weights and coatings (matte, gloss, uncoated).
 Can be cover weight or text weight.

 SUBSTRATE: type of rigid material used in a large/wide format project, for example, foam core or Coroplast are substrates.

 TARGET AUDIENCE: the group who you are sending your message to.

 TIFF: Tagged Image File Format, a file format used for saving photo images.
 Originally created by Apple.

 UNCOATED: in paper a rough surface finish of the paper.
 Usually an offset paper.

 VARNISH: is a clear coating applied in the printing process like ink.
 It protects a printed piece from scuffing and fingerprints.
 You can spot varnish to add emphasis to areas like photos.
 Varnish in dull and gloss.

-ZIP: a file format used for compressed files.
-Best used when sending a folder of items.
+ZIP: a format for compressed files.